-Using an MDM to manage software updates can save you time while giving you more control.
-In this article, we'll discuss how to delay device software updates, install software updates remotely, and manage the software update experience for end users using SimpleMDM.
+Using an MDM to manage software and app updates saves you time while giving IT teams enterprise-level control.
+In this article, we'll cover how to:

 Deferring OS software updates